 You may wish to factor the information provided here into any decision to withdraw from a class or classes.
 We do suggest that you speak with your professors and an academic advisor if you think you have to withdraw from a class.
 Decisions related to your academic program should not be based solely on financial considerations, and an advisor can perhaps lead you to a better solution--one that doesn't require you to withdraw.

 If you meet the TAP definition of full-time between the first day of classes and the end of the add/drop period, you keep your TAP award for that term even if you withdraw from your classes.

 To continue receiving TAP or other New York State awards, you must meet the state's academic performance requirements every semester you receive a payment.
 Excessive numbers of withdrawals in any TAP-supported semester could negatively affect your ability to meet the academic performance requirements and endanger your ability to continue receiving TAP in subsequent semesters.
 See TAP chart for details.

 There are many variables that can have short-term effects on your Pell award.
 Before you drop or withdraw from one or more of your courses, we strongly recommend that you speak with a financial aid representative.

-All course withdrawals recorded on your permanent record may affect your eligibility to meet federal satisfactory academic performance requirements and could result in a loss of Pell Grant eligibility in a future semester.
+All course withdrawals recorded on your permanent record may affect your eligibility to meet federal satisfactory academic progress requirements and could result in a loss of Pell Grant eligibility in a future semester.

-Federal Work-Study, FESOG, Federal Perkins and Federal Direct Loans
+Federal Work-Study, FSEOG, Federal Perkins and Federal Direct Loans

 You must maintain at least half-time enrollment to receive these grants and loans.
 If you fall below half-time status, you may not receive disbursements of these funds.